Skip to content

 }

-Pulumi secrets are detected and encoded as [secret] instead of the actual value, that's why there's no other string sanitization going on with Pulumi plans.
+Pulumi secrets are detected and encoded as [secret] instead of showing the actual value.
+For this reason, no additional string sanitization is performed on Pulumi plans.

-Spacelift module CI/CD isn't currently available for Pulumi.
+• Spacelift module CI/CD is not available for Pulumi.